Our Philosophy

 Respect

-We, Nurtured State Collective, today and everyday acknowledge the land that we meet and connect through, in nipaluna/Hobart and the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
+We, Nurtured State, today and everyday acknowledge the land that we meet and connect through, in nipaluna/Hobart and the Traditional Custodians of country throughout Australia and their connections to land, sea and community.

 In lutruwita/Tasmania, we acknowledge this is the land of the muwinina (mou wee nee nar) and palawa (pronounced pal-a-wa) people who knew this land, lived on this land, and continue to survive and thrive on this land.
 We stand for a future that acknowledges the deep history of this land, and profoundly respects Aboriginal culture, language and perspectives of those emerging.
 We respect the traditional landowners.